 • Proposed the creation of the county's comprehensive land preservation program, the nationally recognized "Lands Legacy Program."

 All of these initiatives were approved by the county commissioners and have become a part of county government.
+The Lands Legacy Program, the most well known of these initiatives, won the national Excellence in County Planning Award.

 The Environment and Resource Conservation Department "coordinates county goals for environmental protection, resource conservation, and land acquisition."
 The department provides staff support for several county advisory boards, including the Commission for the Environment.